SafetyCulture/safetyculture-sdk-python/tools/exporter/README.md

 # Audit Exporter Tool
-Allows you to export audit data from the SafetyCulture Platform and save them anywhere on your computer.
+Allows you to export audit data from the iAuditor and save them anywhere on your computer.
 Supported export formats: PDF, MS WORD (docx), JSON, and CSV.
 Media and Web Report Link exporting is also supported.

 ## Installation